ShivaramV3223/Feature-Sieve-for-RL/UTKFace/UTKFace Experiments.md

 ## Dataset: UTKFace

 ### Dataset Infos:
-Dataset consists of total of 23705 datapoints.\
+The dataset consists of a total of 23705 data points.\
 Divided into:
-1) Training Dataset of 14223 datapoints.
+1) Training Dataset of 14223 data points.
-2) Validation Dataset of 4741 datapoints.
+2) Validation Dataset of 4741 data points.
 3) Test Datset of 4741 datapoints

 To experiment on simplicity bias, we create biased datasets by biasing the dataset using the attribute gender.\
-We have 7470 male datapoints and 6753 female datapoints.
-The biased datasets contain 5000 datapoints.
+We have 7470 male data points and 6753 female data points.
+The biased datasets contain 5000 data points.

 Here is the image of the training dataset distribution, where blue represents the gender male and red represents the gender female.\
 ![Training Distribution as a Violin Plot](https://github.com/ShivaramV3223/Feature-Sieve-for-RL/blob/main/UTKFace/train_distribution.png)